pkulchenko/fullmoon/README.md

 ```

 The `multipart` table includes all the parts of the multipart message
-(so it can be iterated using `ipars`), but it also allows access using
+(so it can be iterated over using `ipairs`), but it also allows access
-parameter names (`params.multipart.more`).
-Each of the elements is also
+using parameter names (`params.multipart.more`).
+Each of the elements is
-a table that includes the following fields:
+also a table that includes the following fields:

 - data: the main field with the content.
 It containts a **string** with
   the content or a **table** in the case of recursive multipart messages.